Never underestimate the power of a lick of paint! Rejuvenate the look of wooden items with your trusty paintbrush and a pot of good quality paint.

 Solvent paint stripers effectively seep into the paint and penetrate each layer.
 This disrupts the bond between the object (e.g. a wooden window frame) and the paint.

 The disruption causes the paint to come away from the object – thus leaving it paint-free.
-Chemical paint strippers work well, but some people worry about their toxicity.
+Chemical paint strippers work well, but some people worry about their toxicity and thefore not everyone considers them to be the best paint stripper for wood.

 For efficient paint removal you could combine chemical paint stripper with the heat gun.
 Start with the heat gun and then follow with a chemical stripper to remove any small and stubborn paint patches.